Traffic allocation modes

 Why do pilot tests complete so much quicker than tests using other traffic allocation modes?

 Pilot tests run at much lower power (they don’t have much chance of detecting uplift), so they complete much faster.
-They should generally only be used to test that a change does not produce a massive negative effect.
+Generally, they should be used to ensure that a change doesn’t result in a significant negative impact.

 Why do split 50/50 tests run faster than supervised 95/5 tests?